udacity/RuBot/README.md

 ## Customize the bot for your own team.

 RuBot is a Rails app built to be (somewhat) easily reproduced and customized.
 To work on the application, you will need to have Ruby, Rails, and Postgres installed.
-If you want to deploy to berlioz you will also need to have docker installed and a dockerhub account.
-You will need to email steven.worley@udacity.com for more information.

 To set up your own custom version of RuBot, follow these instructions: